btkrausen/hashicorp/terraform/Hands-On Labs/Section 08 - Implement and Maintain State/03 - Terraform_State_Backend_Authentication.md

 ![S3 Backend Object](img/s3_backend_apply.png)

 Now the state file for your infrastructure build out is stored remotely on the S3 object store in your bucket.
-This can now be utilized by others who have appropriate permissions to the S3 bucket as we have succesfully centralized the terraform state file.
+This can now be utilized by others who have appropriate permissions to the S3 bucket as we have successfully centralized the terraform state file.

 ### Step 1.6 - Remove Terraform AWS credentials to connect to S3 Bucket